georgegrosu1/moa-prediction-datm2020/README.md

 Cell 22: Pairwise activation heatmap for first 20 most frequent targets

 ## Data preprocessing and model training
-Cell 1: Import needed libs
+Preprocessing and training can be run with nn_rnn_cnn.ipynb Cell 1: Import needed libs
 Cell 2: Seed everything for reproducible results
 Cell 3: Convert all categorical string values to numeric